 Armada brands the Carson for "east coast" resort use.
-Generally, this means variable conditions that can be very very wet.
+Generally, this means variable conditions that can potentially be very wet.
 It isn't out of the ordinary to ski and ride in the rain in the US Northeast.
-Our testing for 2018 did not include full days in East Coast style rain, but we can simulate that with our shower testing.
+Our testing did not include full days in East Coast style rain, but we can simulate that with our shower testing.
 Our testing suggests that the Armada will have some issues in the worst of the worst, but that it has all the protection that most will need.
 True diehards that need all day rain protection should look elsewhere.
 Anyone else can expect all the guarding from wind and wet that you will need.
 The issues we had with weather protection are in the DWR and overall construction.
 The waterproof/breathable laminate that Armada uses will ultimately block water.
 However, waist, hood, cuff, and zippers are more vulnerable than that all-day-rain skier can afford.
-Notably, not all the zippers are waterproof, and the hood and waist drawcords are a material that collects and wicks water and ice.
+Notably, not all the zippers are waterproof, and the hood and waist drawcords are a material that collects water and ice.

 For the price, and for most users, the Carson protects like you need.
-Of course, in something like the Editors Choice Arc'teryx Macai you get both more insulation and greater weather protection.
+Of course, in something like the Editors Choice Arc'teryx Macai you get more insulation and greater weather protection.
 The Macai is made with Gore-Tex fabric, which is more proven than the unbranded stuff Armada uses.
 However, the bigger difference between these is in the aforementioned details and interfaces.
 The Macai has all waterproof zippers, for instance.

 In terms of ventilation in an insulated jacket, we look at just a few things.
 The best venting insulated jackets have a dual-separating front zipper, and pit zips that are long, open wide, and have two zipper pulls.
-Of these, the Armada Carson has pit zips, but they are short, mesh-backed, and have just one zipper pull.
+Of these, the Carson has pit zips, but they are short, mesh-backed, and have just one zipper pull.
 The good news is that the lesser insulation of the Armada means that you are less likely to overheat and require great ventilation.

 We scan each product for the presence and execution of a handful of ski-specific features.
 Our ideal ski jacket would have a lens wipe, a pass pocket, interior routing for headphones, would attach to matching pants, feature a Recco reflector, and have a healthy pocket selection (say, more than 6, total) that includes insulated hand warmers, lined with fleece.
 Of these, the Armada has headphone routing, attaches to Armada pants, and has some of the best hand warmer pockets in the test.
 The hand warmers deserve special mention.
 They are fleecy on the inside and insulated from both sides.
 They're the best hand warmer pockets in the review.